jetstack/terraform-google-gke-cluster/README.md

 ## Usage

-The module itself is located in the `gke/` directory and is designed to be used as part of a larger Terraform project.
+The module itself is located in the root of this repo, and is designed to be used as part of a larger Terraform project.
-There is also a minimal example project in the `example/` directory which can be used to show the GKE module in use.
+There is also a minimal example project in the `example/` directory which can be used to show the module in use.

 ## License